sharepost a comment

 When booking a train the most important thing to check is how long it takes to get to the destination; travel times between destinations can vary widely depending on the type of train making the journey.
 Generally the longer a train takes, the older the rolling stock, the less amenities it will have and the less comfortable you'll be.
 The shorter the journey, the nicer the train (and higher the ticket price).
 The state-owned Polish rail network PKP run so many different classifications of train that it makes the head spin, but here's a quick run-down if you really want to try and unpack it all.

-Express InterCity Premium (EIP) are the fastest and most comfortable trains which PKP offer, including electrical sockets at each seat, limited wi-fi, adjustable seats and a restaurant carriage serving food and refreshments; Polish Railways' fast and fancy Pendolino routes - Kraków to Kołobrzeg (via Warsaw, Gdańsk and Słupsk), and Warsaw to Jelenia Góra (via Częstochowa, Opole, Wrocław and Wałbrzych) - are classified as EIP trains.
+Express InterCity Premium (EIP) are the fastest and most comfortable trains which PKP offer, 1st and 2 class both include electrical sockets at each seat, limited wi-fi, adjustable seats and a restaurant carriage serving food and refreshments; Polish Railways' fast and fancy Pendolino routes - Kraków to Kołobrzeg (via Warsaw, Gdańsk and Słupsk), and Warsaw to Jelenia Góra (via Częstochowa, Opole, Wrocław and Wałbrzych) - are classified as EIP trains.

-The outlier is Twoje Linie Kolejowe (TLK), which are much cheaper and older trains characterised by mostly second class seating compartments which require no prior reservation - just board and find yourself a seat.
-These trains are best suited for travellers with no money and no particular place to go, who are more interested in the experience than in actually getting somewhere.
+The outlier is Twoje Linie Kolejowe (TLK), which are much cheaper and older trains characterised by mostly 2nd class seating compartments (comfier 1st class is available).
+These trains are best suited for travellers with little money and no particular place to go, who are more interested in the experience than in actually getting somewhere.
 You may find yourself on a TLK route if you're travelling to a small town the better trains don't offer service to.
 Our advice for making it as comfortable as possible is to not show up mere minutes before departure, as these routes are often overcrowded and you may be forced to sit or stand in the aisle.

 For more information on train times and prices check the official website of Polish Railways - www.rozklad.pkp.pl, or try the very useful route planning site e-podroznik.pl.
 On the former you can book a ticket without the hassle of queuing at the station.